What are Cookies?

 We do not use any targeting or advertising cookies on our site.
 However, if we embed content stored on a third party server, e.g. a YouTube video showing a club activity, the third party server may use such cookies.

 These are the different categories of cookie, and what they are used for.

 Strictly necessary cookies – These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
-Without these cookies, services you have asked for or selected cannot be provided.

 Targeting or advertising cookies – These cookies are used to deliver adverts more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help to measure the effectiveness of an advertising campaign.
-They are usually placed by advertising networks with the website operator’s permission.
+They are usually placed by advertising networks such as Google with the website operator’s permission.
 Quite often targeting and advertising cookies will be linked to site functionality provided by other organisations.